GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 popup", width="187", height="153" %}
 <!-- TODO: Show examples of the MV3 getting started tutorial extensions -->

-### Background service worker {: #background_script }
+### Service worker {: #background_script }

-The background service worker is the extension's event handler; it contains listeners for browser events that are important to the extension.
+The extension service worker is the extension's event handler; it contains listeners for browser events that are important to the extension.
 It lies dormant until an event is fired then performs the instructed logic; it is only loaded when it is needed and unloaded when it goes idle.
-The background script has access to all the [Chrome APIs][section-apis], as long it declares the required permissions in the `manifest.json`.
+The service worker has access to all the [Chrome APIs][section-apis], as long it declares the required permissions in the `manifest.json`.

 See [Manage events with service workers][docs-service-worker] to learn more.

 ### Content scripts {: #contentScripts }

-Content scripts allow extensions to inject script into a page in order to read and modify its contents.
-The content script contains JavaScript that executes in the contexts of a page that has been loaded into the browser.
+Content scripts allow extensions to inject logic into a page in order to read and modify its contents.
+A content script contains JavaScript that executes in the context of a page that has been loaded into the browser.

 Content scripts can communicate with their parent extension by exchanging [messages][docs-messages]